Safecast/bitstore.js/README.md

 1. Instantiate with constructor at startup:
 ===

+It puts the code in the init function or it gets the bucket again.

 ##Basic Configuration:

     MY_FIRST_BARBIE_GLOBAL_POINTER = new LBITS(2, 0, 16, "http://safecast.org/tilemap/tiles/{z}/tile_{z}_{x}_{y}.png", 0, 0, null, null);